beberlei/AzureTaskDemoBundle/README.md

 7. Import the contents of the "schema.sql" from src\WindowsAzure\TaskDemoBundle\Resources\schema.sql into your SQL Azure database.

+8. Install the Doctrine sharding extension from https://github.com/doctrine/shards into "vendor/doctrine-shards".
+   Add `'Doctrine\Shards' => 'vendor/doctrine-shards/lib'` to the `app\autoload.php`

 ## Features

 ### Sharding with SQL Azure